alpernakin/Intersection_Identification/README.md

 I have used intersection numbers in my predictive data model to predict traffic accidents.
 However, there is no data source giving intersection points in a city so that I developed a python script to find intersection locations in a specific area by using OSM json data.

 Firstly, run the given code below in overpass-turbo.eu in a specific area.
-Then, obtain road lines and nodes in data section.
+Then, download json data to roadways.json file.

 [out:json][timeout:25];
 // gather results